Click the links below for help with drug and alcohol addiction in Buckingham

 Thanks to our smooth-running services and friendly admissions team, you can rest easy whilst the hard work of finding the right drug and alcohol rehab in Buckingham is taken over for you.

 Unfortunately, there are plenty of misconceptions surrounding addiction and treatment in rehab that is reinforced by negative stereotypes on screen and online.

-At this time it is understandable to have many queries and concerns.
-Some of our most frequently asked questions are briefly answered below, but if you require any further information on any topic, or wish to begin an enquiry for yourself or a loved one, call us today on 0800 326 5559.
+At this time, it is understandable to have many queries and concerns.
+Some of our most frequently asked questions are briefly answered below, but if you require any further information on any topic or wish to begin an enquiry for yourself or a loved one, call us today on 0800 326 5559.

-Regardless of the substance, the severity and length of the addiction, or the particular person impacted by the addiction, rehab offers the chance of a full and long-lasting recovery.
+Regardless of the substance, the severity and length of the addiction, or the particular person impacted by the addiction, rehab in Buckingham offers the chance of a full and long-lasting recovery.

 For this reason, there is no level you have to reach in order to warrant medical or professional help.
-Whether you are only now noticing signs of addiction in your life, or you have been aware of your addiction for years, rehab is recommended.
+Whether you are only now noticing signs of addiction in your life or you have been aware of your addiction for years, rehab is recommended.

-Of course, the earlier an addiction is caught then the higher chances there are of a quicker recovery, and the less likely long-term harm will have been done to the body and brain.
+Of course, the earlier an addiction is caught then, the higher chances there are of a quicker recovery, and the less likely long-term harm will have been done to the body and brain.

 So, as soon as you begin to notice symptoms of an addiction, you should be seeking treatment.

 What are the symptoms of drug and alcohol addiction?

 If you are unsure of the exact signs of addiction, some of the main symptoms are listed below and split into three categories: Physical, psychological, and social.